Several times a week we respond to questions similar to this one from Woody Dionne. He writes:

-"Over the past few years we have been experiencing more and more aggressive and invasive bees around the school.
+"Over the past few years we have been experiencing more and more aggressive and invasive bees around our school.
 Is this something new or am I just getting more complaints?
 Yesterday I noticed that about four swarmed around me and I was walking in a parking lot....African bee's ?"

 Good question and a good opportunity for VBA members to help educate the public about the differences between honey bees and other insects often mistaken for honey bees (Apis mellifera).